-It is important that everyone working with children should be able to recognise the signs of possible abuse and neglect.
+It is important that everyone working with children should be able to recognise the signs of possible abuse, neglect or exploitation.
 It is not adequate to wait for disclosure as the primary means of detecting child abuse.
 The recognition and identification of signs of potential abuse will form part of our continuous professional development.